 Southern rust does not always require treatment, making scouting and disease monitoring critical.
 It may take two or more weeks under favorable weather conditions for the disease to become more severe and widespread.
 Severe disease that impacts a large percent of leaf area can impact yield and stalk strength (standability) at the end of the season.

 The rust pathogens do not overwinter here.
 Spores (urediniospores) must be blown into the area on winds from areas south of Nebraska.
 These fungi need moisture to germinate and infect, so high relative humidity, rainfall, and irrigation will hasten disease development.
 Warm temperatures also favor southern rust development, especially temperatures in the upper 70s to 80s F, which are optimal for the fungus, even if they occur during the overnight hours.
 Cooler and drying conditions will help slow disease spread.
-This was observed in 2018 when the disease was confirmed in Nebraska early in the growing season and failed to become widespread in most counties.
+This was observed in 2018 and 2019 when the disease was confirmed in Nebraska early in the growing season and failed to become widespread in most counties.

 A new and more user-friendly southern rust tracking website has been created to monitor the distribution of the disease.

 Please help us keep the map updated by sharing samples with suspected southern rust from your area.
 Counties from where southern rust samples have been microscopically confirmed are highlighted in red on the map.

 Most hybrids are susceptible to the southern rust fungus.
 Familiarize yourself with your hybrids’ anticipated reaction to the disease by reviewing hybrid ratings provided by the seed company.